 }

-On the other hand, we have the file ‘UDP.hpp’, in which we have put all the functions related to the UDP of our program.
+On the other hand, we have the ‘UDP.hpp’ file, where we have placed all the functions related to UDP in our program.

-In this file, we have instantiated a ‘WiFiUDP’ object, the ports on which the connection will work, and defined the ‘ProcessPacket(String response)’ function that collects the response we want to give to a UDP request.
+In this file, we have instantiated a ‘WiFiUDP’ object, the ports on which the connection will operate, and defined the ‘ProcessPacket(String response)’ function that handles the response we want to give to a UDP request.

 // UDP variables